 Dear Mr. Taylor,

-As a consumer concerned about our environment, I was upset to learn that Charmin toilet paper is still being sourced from 100 percent virgin trees, many of them from Canada's boreal forest.
+As a consumer concerned about our environment, I was upset to learn that Charmin toilet paper is still being sourced almost entirely from virgin forest fiber trees, many of them from Canada's boreal forest.
 It's appalling that no recycled material is used to make Charmin.

 Not only does the Canadian boreal forest store vast amounts of carbon, it's also home to hundreds of Indigenous communities and to the iconic boreal caribou.